Bjarne Berntsen: Playing career

+Despite being only 25 years old, Berntsen chose to step away from top-level football at the end of the 1982 season, and returned to his former club Figgjo which at the time played in the fourth tier of the league pyramid.

 Early manager years

 After retiring as a player, Berntsen coached Figgjo, Bryne and Viking.
 Between 1986 and 1987, Berntsen was also the assistant coach of the Norwegian national team.
 He won the Norwegian cup with Bryne in 1987, still only 30 years old.

 Viking club director

 Between 1999 and 2004, Berntsen was the Director of Viking.
 After Viking manager Kjell Inge Olsen resigned on 13 April 2004, he took over as caretaker manager until 12 July 2004, when the club signed Roy Hodgson as their new manager.
 Berntsen then resumed his role as club Director.
 In late 2004 he was surprisingly offered the job as head coach of the Norway women's national football team from 1 January 2005 on, which he accepted.

 Women's national team coaching career

 Berntsen's first tournament with the national women's team was the 2005 UEFA Women's Championship which took place in June 2005 in England.
 He courted controversy by including 16 year old Isabell Herlovsen, the daughter of one of his former teammates on the Norway national team, in the squad.
 However, she scored two vital goals to keep Norway in the tournament.
 After mixed fortunes in the group stage, Norway played a memorable semifinal against Sweden which they won by 3–2 after extra time with a goal from Solveig Gulbrandsen.
 In the final against Germany, Norway lost 3–1.